-The rules change, designed to guarantee farmers receive the 100 percent of-current-need fuel supply which farmers have been promised, were first proposed by Dole in a February 23rd letter to the FEO Administrator, William Simon.
 "The rules change was desperately needed," Dole said, "in order to make sure that there was enough fuel available to back up that 100 percent of-current-need for farmers assurance.
 It was apparent from the way the previous regulations were written and being implemented, that the FEO simply didn't understand how a lot of farmers got their fuel.
 I think now, that they have finally caught on, though it has taken a while to convince them."

-The rules change will be published in the Federal Register on Monday.
+The rules change was published in the Federal Register on Monday.
 It provides for the 'upward reporting system' Dole has sought to ensure that agricultural fuel demands on retailers will be reported to and adequately supplied by fuel distributors on up the chain of supply to the refiner level.